andrewufrank/dainoSite/Blog/b002layout.md

     But must not be include colons and the whole not in quotes.

+    The better solution is with using `|` see b030title.md

 # author: AOS
 date: 2020-06-18
 # keywords: Blog